mr-exo/geoip-lookup/README.md

 # How to install and use this tool?
 First, you need to run few commands in your command prompt:

-pip3 install ip2geotools time
+pip3 install ip2geotools

 OR

-pip install ip2geotools time
+pip install ip2geotools

 then run:
 git clone https://github.com/mr-exo/geoip-lookup.git